 PCI believes in equal opportunity and welcomes all qualified candidates.
 PCI neither denies admission nor discriminates against students enrolled at the school on the basis of race, religion, color, gender, sexual orientation, genetic information, age, disability, or national origin.
 Applicants must be 18 years of age by the date they graduate from PCI.
-Exceptions to this age limit will be made only with the written consent of the student's parents.
+Exceptions to this age limit will be made only with the written consent of the student's parents and/or legal guardian.

 All applicants must have a High School Diploma or High School Equivalency such as HiSET or GED.
-High school diploma's must be standard.
+High school diplomas must be standard.
 Special diplomas, certificates of completion, or any other diplomas that do not meet regular high school requirements will not be accepted.
-Proof of a conferred associates or bachelors degree will also meet our admissions requirement.
-PCI recognizes that in rare instances students may not be able to provide documentation required by our school's admissions criteria due to issues beyond their control (e.g., loss of records due to fire of flood, inability to obtain records, homeschooled students, etc.).
+Proof of a conferred associates or bachelor's degree will also meet our admissions requirement.
+PCI recognizes that in rare instances students may not be able to provide documentation required by our school's admissions criteria due to issues beyond their control (e.g., loss of records due to natural disasters or school closure).
 In these rare cases, a student may be accepted into the institution by providing the following: